-Some women find it harder to defecate when they are pregnant.
-Your faeces may also become harder.
-This is because your bowels work more slowly during pregnancy.
+If you are finding it harder to defecate or your faeces is harder than usual, this is because your bowels work more slowly during pregnancy.
 If you push hard when defecating, you may get haemorrhoids.
 Haemorrhoids are small bulges near your anus.
 They can hurt or itch.
 If you push hard when defecating, they can get worse.
 This happens especially when your faeces are hard.